Label Inference Attacks against Node-level Vertical Federated GNNs: Evaluation of the Proposed Attack

-From the above results, we can state that the contribution of all the analyzed components is essential to achieve a very effective attack.
+From the above results, we can state that the contribution of all the analyzed components is essential to achieve an effective attack.
 Among all, the correct approximation of the model $g'$ proved to be the most influential factor for the attack's success.
+Then, we repeated the test across the considered scenarios, confirming consistent behavior.